postgis/postgis-workshops/postgis-intro/sources/en/equality.rst

 .. code-block:: sql

-  SELECT a.name, b.name, CASE WHEN ST_OrderingEquals(a.poly, b.poly)
+  SELECT a.name, b.name,
+    CASE WHEN ST_OrderingEquals(a.poly, b.poly)
-      THEN 'Exactly Equal' ELSE 'Not Exactly Equal' end FROM polygons as a, polygons as b;
+         THEN 'Exactly Equal'
+         ELSE 'Not Exactly Equal' END
+    FROM polygons AS a, polygons AS b;

 .. image:: ./equality/start14.png